Daniel Hyatt: Early life

-Hyatt's family could not afford university tuition fees, so he attended the newly-created Ryerson Institute of Technology (now Toronto Metropolitan University) in downtown Toronto, taking the Radio course.
+Hyatt attended the newly created Ryerson Institute of Technology (now Toronto Metropolitan University) in downtown Toronto, taking the Radio course.
 Over the next few years, he worked at CKPR in Fort William (Thunder Bay), then at CKFH in Toronto, and later at CHUM.

 Acting career

-The next stage of Hyatt's career began with the Earle Grey Festival Company, a precursor of the Ontario Stratford Festival, for their Summer Shakespeare Festivals in Toronto and Fall Tours.
-Among other parts, Hyatt performed the roles of Sebastian in "The Tempest," Hortensio in "The Taming of the Shrew," and Horatio in "Hamlet".
+Hyatt's career began with the Earle Grey Players, precursor of the Ontario Stratford Festival, for their Summer Shakespeare Festivals in Toronto and Fall Tours.
+He performed the roles of Sebastian in "The Tempest," Hortensio in "The Taming of the Shrew," and Horatio in "Hamlet".

-In the 1956-57 season, he traveled to England, performing solo shows at the Arts Club Theatre in London and receiving encouragement and advice from Dame Flora Robson.
+For the 1956-57 season he traveled to England, performing solo shows at the Arts Club Theatre in London and receiving encouragement and advice from Dame Flora Robson.
 On his return to Toronto, Hyatt pursued voice studies with Clara Salisbury Baker, and later with Gladys Shibley Mitchell, eventually sitting for the Licentiate exam in Speech Arts and Drama with Trinity College, London.
 While working in radio, Hyatt interviewed celebrities such as Ethel Waters, Sophie Tucker, Jeanette MacDonald, Arthur Rubinstein and Lauritz Melchior.
-It was after interviewing Melchior in New York (an interview subsequently aired on CBC Radio) that the heldentenor gave Hyatt the contacts which led to him having a New York agent for his solo shows.
+It was after interviewing Melchior in New York (an interview subsequently aired on CBC Radio) that the heldentenor gave Hyatt the contacts which led to a New York agent for his solo shows.
 He stayed under New York management for ten years, living part of each year on Long Island.

 In 1970, CHCH Television asked for twelve half-hour programs of material from the solo "A Company of One" shows Hyatt was performing in the United States.
 These were broadcast in 1971.
-In 1971, Hyatt went on his first European tour, performing eleven shows in Switzerland, including Lucerne, Basel, and St Gall, and five in the Soviet Union, including Moscow (Tchaikovsky Hall), and Leningrad (Philharmonic Hall).
+The same year, Hyatt went on his first European tour, performing eleven shows in Switzerland, including Lucerne, Basel, and St. Gall, and five in the Soviet Union, including Moscow (Tchaikovsky Hall), and Leningrad (Philharmonic Hall).
 Over the next ten years, Hyatt did three more European tours.

 Solo shows

 Hyatt's solo work consisted of programs of poetry, prose, and excerpts from plays, sometimes playing two or more characters.
-He also programmed selections from French and German literature, e.g. from Goethe's "Egmont," and Rostand's "Cyrano de Bergerac."
+He also programmed selections from French and German literature, such as Goethe's "Egmont," and Rostand's "Cyrano de Bergerac."

-The core of these solo programs was often a short story that Hyatt would adapt and perform—such stories as Virginia Woolf's "The Duchess and the Jeweler," Katherine Mansfield's "The Doll's House," Willa Cather's "A Wagner Matinee," Eva Ibbotson's "The Great Carp Ferdinand," Truman Capote's "A Christmas Memory," and Somerset Maugham's "The Voice of the Turtle."
+The core of these solo programs was often a short story Hyatt would adapt and perform.
+They included Virginia Woolf's "The Duchess and the Jeweler," Katherine Mansfield's "The Doll's House," Willa Cather's "A Wagner Matinee," Eva Ibbotson's "The Great Carp Ferdinand," Truman Capote's "A Christmas Memory," and Somerset Maugham's "The Voice of the Turtle."

 In Europe, Hyatt was sometimes requested to create programs featuring a single author, most notably, "Mad, Bad and Dangerous to Know" from Byron's letters and poems, and "Browning Portraits," a selection of the dramatic monologues.